Wales, South Yorkshire: Etymology

 The village shares its name with the country of Wales, and it is likely that the two placenames share a derivation (see: Etymology of Wales).
 As such, the village name derives from the Germanic word *Walhaz, a term used by Germanic people across Europe to refer to the Romanised inhabitants of the former Empire.
 It is suggested therefore, that the name records the continuation of a "British" population in this area, which survived the arrival of the Anglo-Saxons, and remained distinctively Romano-British in language and culture.
 An alternative explanation suggests that the settlement's name may be derived from the word Waelas, meaning "field of battle".

 History

-The first written reference to the village is as Walesho when the Saxon thegn, Wulfric Spot is recorded as possessing it in 1002, by the time of the Doomsday Book, the village is recorded as Walise.
+The first written reference to the village is as Walesho when the Northumbrian thegn, Wulfric Spot is recorded as possessing it in 1002.
+By the time of the Domesday Book, the village is recorded as Walise.
 Sir William Hewet, Lord Mayor of London in 1559, was born in Wales, and his descendants, the Dukes of Leeds, would come to dominate the area.
 The collieries at Waleswood and Kiveton Park historically provided employment in the area, including to migrants from Wales' namesake country, until Kiveton Park Colliery was closed in September 1994.